Context Hub Runtime Environment (CHRE)

 While the Context Hub HAL and other necessary AP-side components are built alongside Android, code that runs within CHRE can have requirements that make it incompatible with the Android build system, such as the need for a specialized toolchain.
 Therefore, the CHRE project in AOSP provides a simplified build system based on GNU Make to compile nanoapps, and, optionally, the CHRE framework into libraries that can be integrated with the system.
 Device manufacturers adding support for CHRE should integrate build system support for their target devices into AOSP.

-The CHRE API is written to the C99 language standard, and the reference implementation uses a restricted subset of C++11 suitable for resource-limited applications.
+The CHRE API is written to the C99 language standard, and the reference implementation uses a restricted subset of C++11 suitable for resource-limited apps.

 CHRE API